 And I’m not surprised – for me it was also one of the most beautiful villages I’ve ever seen.
 I look at the pictures and I wonder if I shouldn’t change my life plan.
 Who said I can’t buy land with a vineyard, produce and drink wine till the end of my life? 🙂

 Are you looking for other locations to live your life (or vacation) full of wine?
-Check this guide to the best wine country vacations around the world! 🙂
+Check this guide to the best wine tours in France around the world! 🙂

 What to see in Kaysersberg?